-config - the RCIM configuration in a form suitable to cut and paste (read/write) interrupts - a count of all ETI, DI and RTC interrupts per CPU and in total status - miscellaneous RCIM board status and time synchronization rawregs - named hex display of all readable RCIM board registers rtcN - status of each RTC (run status, count values, etc.) etiN - status of each ETI (armed, enabled, etc.) diN - status of each DI line (armed, enabled, etc.)
+config - the RCIM configuration in a form suitable to cut and paste (read/write) interrupts - a count of all ETI, DI and RTC interrupts per CPU and in total status - miscellaneous RCIM board status and time synchronization rawregs - named hex display of all readable RCIM board registers eti - status of the ETIs (armed, enabled, etc.)

+$\verb"rtc"- status of the RTCs (run status, count values, etc.)$ di - status of the DI lines (armed, enabled, etc.)